stevebauman/location/README.md

 ## Version 0.4

 Added ability to fallback to other drivers if querying a driver is not available.
 This is handy if you run out of allowed daily requests for a single driver.
-Falling back on the MaxMind driver last is recommended so you always retrieve some informtion.
+Falling back on the MaxMind driver last is recommended so you always retrieve some information.

 You'll need to either run `php artisan config:publish stevebauman/location` again to publish the new config changes, or paste in this into the config file: